 Unequal String Lengths and Module Mismatch: Unequal string lengths and significant module mismatch can result in the flow of current between strings connected in parallel.
 Opening fuses under load can cause a hazardous condition.
-It is strongly recommended to avoid unequal string lengths and module mismatch.

 Figure 3-19 Matched String Sizes within a Zone or Inverter